-The Balearic Island of Mallorca is not one to be overlooked as a sailing destination.
-The ever present sunshine and constant sea breeze mean that a sailing holiday around the island of Mallorca can be a brilliant way to spend a week.
+The Balearic Island of Majorca is not one to be overlooked as a sailing destination.
+The ever present sunshine and constant sea breeze mean that a sailing holiday around the island of Majorca can be a brilliant way to spend a week.
 There’s plenty of glittering old fashioned towns, hidden like gems along the coastline and in one week you can sail the whole way round the island, stopping off at your leisure.

 In the south west corner of the island you'll find a treasure trove of towns, built out of golden stone, overlooking an expanse of olive groves.
 This combined with dramatic cliff tops looming over secluded coves, make this area perfect for anchoring.